Tango Rose flowers

 Group/Class: Floribunda Rose

 Exciting scarlet flowers streaked with cream and pink will stand out in your landscaping with this wonderful hardy and vigorous floribunda; blooms up a storm throughout the season and will make a tremendous visual impact along walkways

 Tango Rose features showy red flowers with creamy white overtones and pink streaks at the ends of the branches from late spring to mid fall.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Tango Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees to your yard.
 It has no significant negative characteristics.

 Tango Rose is recommended for the following landscape applications;

 Tango Rose will grow to be about 4 feet tall at maturity, with a spread of 24 inches.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.